froboy/yusaopeny_docs/content/en/docs/wiki/Open-Y-Code-of-Conduct-and-Best-Practices.md

 ---
-title: Open Y Code of Conduct and Best Practices
+title: Y USA Open Y Code of Conduct and Best Practices
 ---

-The Open Y community aims to build from the methods and best practices of other open-source projects, such as the [Drupal community](https://drupal.org) and the [Drupal Ukrainian community](http://drupal.ua).
+The Y USA Open Y community aims to build from the methods and best practices of other open-source projects, such as the [Drupal community](https://drupal.org) and the [Drupal Ukrainian community](http://drupal.ua).

 # Bylaws